Transgender health care: Eligibility for different stages of treatment

 Often, at least a certain period of psychological counseling is required before initiating hormone replacement therapy, as is a period of living in the desired gender role, if possible, to ensure that they can psychologically function in that life-role.
 On the other hand, some clinics provide hormone therapy based on informed consent alone.

 Eligibility of minors

-While the WPATH standards of care generally require the patient to have reached the age of majority, they include a separate section devoted to children and adolescents.
+While the WPATH standards of care generally require the patient to have reached the age of medical majority, they include a separate section devoted to children and adolescents.
 Prepubescent children do not have access to medical intervention for gender-affirming therapy.
 After puberty, some medical intervention is available for adolescents depending on specific criteria for gender incongruence diagnosis, capacity for informed consent, and mental and physical health.

 According to a study by JAMA Pediatrics published in January 2025, less than 0.1% of adolescents covered by private medical insurance in the US take gender-affirming medication to treat gender dysphoria.